On day 46 of my 366-day self-care challenge, I explored how to receive gifts with a grateful heart.

 As silly as it may sound, giving gifts has always been easier for me than receiving them.

-I love the way giving feels, whether or not I receive recognition.
+I love the way giving feels, whether or not I receive recognition or gratitude.
 There have been plenty of times that I’ve given anonymously and I’ve still felt the same sense of heartfelt warmth.
-And when I was little I even used to wrap up my toys and give them to friends as gifts.

-When we take time to truly accept gifts with a grateful heart we invite positivity into our thoughts, and that allows us to focus more on what’s good in our life and less on our challenges.
-Taking time to savor these positive moments also enhances our well-being.
+When we take time to truly accept gifts with a grateful heart we invite positivity into our lives.
+We can then begin to focus more on what’s good in our life and less on our challenges.